jonhue/cv/cv.md

 Building an app focusing on interactive games designed to familiarize kids with garbage separation.
 Users are able to compete for prizes individually and in teams of buildings and neighborhoods.
-The app also bundles local information on waste separation as well as generel information such as effects on the environment.
+The app also bundles local information on waste separation as well as general information such as effects on the environment.

 `07/2019 - 03/2020` **Software Engineer** at Liefery